 Another amazing way to minimize allergens is to keep the pets outside your bedroom.
 Most people spend a major portion of their time in bedrooms.
 Having fewer allergens in your bedroom will reduce allergy symptoms and improve sleep quality.
 If you have pets and allow them to enter your bedroom, then bathe them regularly, especially if they go outside.

-It’s a wonderful idea to use a natural air purifier that neutralizes and cleans the air against mold, mildew, and bacteria.
+It’s a wonderful idea to use a natural air purifier that neutralizes odors in the air caused by mold, mildew, and bacteria.
 While air filters help you reduce the number of environmental allergens in your home, air purifiers clean air.

 Create a Personal Hygiene Routine

 Practicing good personal hygiene is another incredible way to fight environmental allergies.
 For example, taking a shower right after you walk in the door will wash off the pollen.
 Try to boost your immune system before opting for allergen immunotherapy (allergy shots) or antihistamines to deal with irritants like grass pollen and ragweed.

 Also, wash your clothes after working in the yard or raking leaves.
 Avoid drying clothes outdoors in the spring because pollen easily settles in the fibers.

 These tips will surely make it easier for you to fight environmental allergies and help improve your odds of an allergy-free spring.
 Environmental allergies cause mild to severe symptoms.
 So, small things like leaving your shoes at the door or taking a shower before bedtime can create a huge impact.